MicrosoftDocs/defender-docs/defender-endpoint/ios-troubleshoot.md

 ## Send in-app feedback

 If a user faces an issue which isn't already addressed in the above sections or is unable to resolve using the listed steps, the user can provide in-app feedback along with diagnostic data.
 Our team will then investigate the logs to provide the right solution.

-Users can use the following steps to send feedback:
+1. Users can use the following steps to send feedback if they are signed in to the app and can see the Send Feedback option:

 - Open MSDefender app on the iOS/iPadOS device.
 - Tap on Menu (profile icon) on the top-left corner.